processone/docs.ejabberd.im/content/admin/configuration/modules.md

 credentials.
 The default value is *local*.

 - **credentials\_lifetime**: *timeout()*
-The lifetime of temporary credentails offered to clients.
-If a lifetime longer than the default value of *10* minutes is specified, it’s strongly recommended to also specify a *secret* (see below).
+The lifetime of temporary credentials offered to clients.
+If ejabberd’s built-in TURN service is used, TURN relays allocated using temporary credentials will be terminated shortly after the credentials expired.
+The default value is *12* hours.
+Note that restarting the ejabberd node invalidates any temporary credentials offered before the restart unless a *secret* is specified (see below).

 - **offer\_local\_services**: *true | false*
 This option specifies whether local STUN/TURN services configured as